feross/feross.org/_posts/2011-05-09-email-overload.md

 ---
 layout: post
 title: Email Overload
+tags:
+- me
 ---

 The amount of email I receive everyday is just **ridiculous**.
 Between the support emails from users of my websites, normal college emails, people who want to "grab coffee", and high school / college students asking for advice, I find myself spending **hours in my inbox** every day.

 I always reply to every email I receive (directly addressed to me).
 My thinking is: If someone took the time to send me a message, I owe them a response.
 It's a matter of *courtesy.*

-I've kept this policy for the last 6 months -- *even during the height of the [YouTube Instant charade](/youtube-instant-media-frenzy/)*.
+I've kept this policy for the last 6 months -- *even during the height of the [YouTube Instant shenanigans](/youtube-instant-media-frenzy/)*.

 But I'm beginning to re-think the merits of this decision.